input-output-hk/plutus-pioneer-program/docs/week8.rst

       , Spec.Model.tests
       ]

 We can see that it specifies a list of test modules.
-And these can be run from the command line with
+And these can be run from the command line with the following command.

 .. code::

   cabal test